 The test defines the personality type by:

-The test results revealed that our team contains 14 personality types with a mix of both introverts and extroverts.
-We took the opportunity to put the stereotypes to the test by creating 7 groups with varying personality combinations.
+The test results revealed that our team has 14 personality types with a mix of both introverts and extroverts.
+We took the opportunity to put the stereotypes to the test by creating seven groups with varying workplace personality combinations.